 Candidates for the Antoun Fellowship must be:

-Applicants complete and submit by the Department of Anthropology's deadline either:
+To apply, complete and submit either of the following documents by the Department of Anthropology deadline:

 Business/Management: Knaphle Scholarship in International Business